 Gerard Ilaria, LCSW, Division Administrator, Division of Public Health Programs, Department of Medicine, The Joan and Sanford I. Weill Medical College of Cornell University.

-Gerard Ilaria has dedicated his life to the provision of mental health and health care to stigmatized and underserved populations.
+Gerard holds a Bachelor of Arts in Psychology and a Masters of Social Work from Columbia University.
+He has dedicated his life to the provision of mental health and health care to stigmatized and underserved populations.
 Gerard has practiced as a clinician as well as serving in administrative-leadership capacities.
-He is currently the Department Administrator for the Department of Public Health at Weill Cornell Medical College, where he manages the budget and operations of this complex research, service, and clinical department.
+He currently serves as the Clinical Director and a EMDR trauma clinician having trained at the Parnell Institute.

-Previously, he was a Director at New York-Presbyterian Hospital/Weill Cornell Medical Center, running the Center for Special Studies Adult AIDS Program.
+Previously, he was a Director at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, running the Center for Special Studies Adult AIDS Program.
 In that position, he was responsible for the operations and financial management of a two-site, large continuity of care program serving 2,400 people with HIV/AIDS and provided clinical supervision to 20 Master’s level social workers.
 His professional experience also includes 6 years of providing rural health and mental health care serving as Director of Infectious Disease at the Specialty Care Center of Catskill Regional Medical Center.
-He is experienced in clinical practice, financial and strategic planning, staff development, grant writing, and community outreach.
+He is experienced in clinical practice, financial and strategic planning, staff development, grant writing, clinical research and community outreach.